Unified equation for massless spin fields and new definitions of key spin coefficients: Conclusion

 We have validated the new definition of spin coefficients and applied the unified equation to general spherically symmetric spacetimes, general Vaidya-type spacetimes, the Pleba$\acute{n}$ski-Demia$\acute{n}$ski metric, the complete family of black hole-like spacetimes, and the Kerr-Newman-de Sitter spacetime, deriving specific expressions for each term in the equation.
 Since these metrics nearly encompass all known type-D black holes, this indicates that we have provided the explicit form of the unified equation governing massless spin particles in the background of every known type-D black hole.
 This lays a solid foundation for studying gravitational waves from EMRIs and for exploring the analogy between massless spin-particle waves in any type-D black hole background.
 For instance, using Eqs.
-(3.19) and (4.5)-(4.8), Ref.
-[58] investigated the analogy among such particles via quasibound states in Schwarzschild equivalent media, while Ref.
+(3.21) and (4.5)-(4.8), Ref.
+[58] investigated the analogy among such particles through scattering in a Schwarzschild-type medium, while Ref.
 [59] studied it via quasinormal modes in Grumiller spacetime.